|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 I express my shock and regret that the name of St. Francis Xavier University has been associated with the recent “conference” in Tehran due to the presence of a member of University faculty.
 The gathering, in its origins and focus, contained elements that are deeply abhorrent to the St. Francis Xavier University community and the traditions of our 153 years of history…Members of University faculty, in Canada at least, have the freedom of inquiry and speech which is part of our democracy.
 They do not, however, speak for the University…This conference has rightly been condemned in no uncertain terms by our Prime Minister on behalf of all Canadians.
 The StFX community and I join in this condemnation.

-The Elections Policy empowers the Chief Returning Officer (CRO) to establish the rules and procedures governing Union elections:
+The Elections Act empowers the Chief Returning Officer (CRO) to establish the rules and procedures governing Union elections:

 The Union’s Gender Issues Policy allows for censorship of materials judged sexist by Union officials, stating that “[t]he Union condemns sexism, is opposed to the distribution of any sexist material, and pledges to document incidences of sexism on our campus.”